CalumMallorie/weight-tracker/README.md

 - Add notes to weight entries
 - View, manage, and delete entries
 - Fully responsive design for any device
+- Progressive Web App (PWA) support for installation on mobile devices

 ## Project Structure